pietervdheijden/sudoku/backend/README.md

 The backend is written in Go and inspired by [eddycjy/go-gin-example](https://github.com/eddycjy/go-gin-example).

 ## Quick start
-Run the API with Go CLI:
+Run the API with Golang CLI:

 ```bash
 $ go run main.go
 ```

-Run the API with Docker:
+Or, run the API with Docker:

 ```bash
 $ docker build . -t sudoku-api && docker run -p 8080:8080 sudoku-api
 ```

-Test the API:
+The API is now available on http://127.0.0.1:8080.

+To test the API, run:

 ```bash
 $ curl 127.0.0.1:8080/api/v1/solve \